yuanweixin/lexim/README.md

 # details

 Lexim implements fsa based scanner, using the classic Regex -> NFA -> DFA -> minimization.
 Regex parsing uses recursive descent.
 The NFA -> DFA with subset construction, DFA minimization using Hopcroft's algorithm.

-The code generated is a computed goto that is embedded in the caller code, which is more efficient than simulating the DFA separately via table reads.
+The library uses a good amount of metaprogramming to go from the dsl to the dfa tables directly embedded in code.
+The code generated is an iterator, that internally encodes the DFA transition tables as goto in a while loop, which is more efficient than simulating the DFA separately via table reads.
+Start conditions are translated into individual DFA's, and the DFA's are combined into 1 loop, with properly offsetted labels.
+Longest match is implemented by adding bookkeeping on the longest matching position and longest matched state's action label, which is jumped to when we fail to find a longer match.
+The jam state is the default jump target if there is no match found.

 No buffering scheme is given for the scanner.
 Since the toy compiler I write with this runs on modern desktops, memory is assumed to be abundant and it is just added complexity to throw in buffering.
 This eliminates incidental complexities such as needing to deal with with multi-line tokens (if using a line-oriented buffer), or dealing with the possibility that a single token can exceed your buffer size.

-Lexim optionally uses a `lexe` helper exe.
-It's not mandatory but will make the compilation process a LOT faster.
-It speeds up the compilation process by offloading the expensive DFA construction to a separate process instead of doing it in the VM (for more complicated regex it generates the `interpretation requires too many iterations` error; fwiw it could be mitigated with compiler option `maxLoopIterationsVM:N` but that's ugly).
+Lexim uses a `lexe` helper exe.
+It is done to significantly speed up the compilation process by offloading the expensive DFA construction to a separate process instead of doing it in the compiler VM (not only is it slow, but for more complicated regex it generates the `interpretation requires too many iterations` error, which could be mitigated with compiler option `maxLoopIterationsVM:N` but it will still be significantly slower).
 The package is set up so that when you do `nimble install` it will compile `lexe` and put that into your nimble cache.

+You can run `nimble install` if you are hacking this lib and need to test out changes to `lexe`.

 # usage
 Please see [this](tests/ex1.nim) for a simple example.
-And [this](tests/test_tiger.nim) for example of using lexer states.
+And [this](tests/test_tiger.nim) for example of using the library to tokenize a toy programming language.

 Basic usage: